-To make the discussion a bit more quantitative, we denote by $T_{Cl}^2(A)$ and $T_{Ch}^2(A)$ the Clifford and Chekanov tori for which a Maslov 2 disc has area $A > 0$, i.e.\ for which the monotonicity constant is $\frac{1}{2}A$; moreover, we denote by $S^2_{Wh}(A)$ the Whitney sphere for which a generator of $H_2(\mathbb C^2,S^2_{Wh}) \cong \mathbb Z$ has area $A$.
-In all cases, $A$ is half of the area bounded by the respective curves in Figure \ref{rotation-curves}.
-One can hence infer from this figure that a necessary condition for being able to obtain $T^2_{Cl}(A')$ and $T^2_{Ch}(A'')$ from 0-surgery on $S^2_{Wh}(A)$ is that $A'' < A < A'$.
-It is easy to see that this is also a sufficient condition (i.e.\ that one can get arbitrarily small Chekanov tori and arbitrarily large Clifford tori from a given Whitney sphere), and hence we obtain the following statement as a corollary of Theorem \ref{thm:0-surg-cob}.
+In what follows, we denote by $T_{Cl}^2(A)$ and $T_{Ch}^2(A)$ Clifford and Chekanov tori for which a disc of Maslov index 2 has area $A > 0$ (i.e., for which the monotonicity constant is $\frac{1}{2}A$); moreover, we denote by $S^2_{Wh}(A)$ the Whitney sphere for which a generator of $H_2(T^*\mathbb R^2,S^2_{Wh}) \cong \mathbb Z$ has area $A$.
+In all cases, $A$ is half of the area bounded by the respective curves in Figure \ref{fig:rotation-curves}.